untemps/svelte-readotron/README.md

 </main>
 ```

-`selector` prop is mandatory as it should contain the text content to parse.
+`selector` prop is mandatory as it points to which element contains the text content to parse.
 You can use all selectors supported by the Web API [querySelector](https://developer.mozilla.org/fr/docs/Web/API/Document/querySelector) function.
 If several elements match the selector, the first one is used.

 ### Lang

-The component uses the [@untemps/read-per-minute](https://github.com/untemps/read-per-minute) underhand package which returns an estimation based on the lang.
+'lang' is an optional prop that designates the language of the text to parse.
+The component uses the [@untemps/read-per-minute](https://github.com/untemps/read-per-minute) underhand package which returns an estimation based on the *lang* (language).
-Reading rates by lang come from ["How many words do we read per minute?
+Reading rates by *lang* come from ["How many words do we read per minute?
 A review and meta-analysis of reading rate"](https://osf.io/4nv9f/) by  Marc Brysbaert - Department of Experimental Psychology Ghent University

 | Lang      | Rate  |
 | --------- | ------|